First the remainder from our resort:

 I could see it swimming underwater and so was able to catch the moment it surfaced.

-The marina was a good spot to watch the mullet and other fish - like this sort of mini barracuda - although it was the crabs with the spider like grip that surprised me most.
+The marina was a good spot to watch the mullet and other fish - like this sort of mini barracuda -

 At dusk each day some people would feed the feral cats (despite all the warnings not to) and this guy (or girl) would join them for a snack.
 I was able to watch it at ground level, but not having a decent flash with me the shots I took were pants - yes even worse than this one from our balcony!